galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 We need now to run a new round of Maker.
 As the evidences were already aligned on the genome on the first run, we can reuse these alignments as is.
 But this time, enable ab-initio gene prediction, and input the output of **Train SNAP** {% icon tool %} and **Train Augustus** {% icon tool %} tools.
-We also disable infering gene predictions directly from all ESTs and proteins: now we want Maker to infer gene predictions by reconciliating evidence alignments *and* ab-initio gene predictions.
+We also disable inferring gene predictions directly from all ESTs and proteins: now we want Maker to infer gene predictions by reconciliating evidence alignments *and* ab-initio gene predictions.

 > ### {% icon hands_on %} Hands-on: Second draft annotation with Maker
 >